North Shore Land Alliance Volunteers Contribute more than 1000 hours of Community Service to Protect Open Space.

 Volunteers help out in a variety of ways:

-2. Our walk leaders contribute many hours to educating hundreds of generic viagra quality Walks in the Woods participants each year; in 2013-14 volunteers led 11 wonderful walks.
+2. Our walk leaders contribute many hours to educating hundreds of Walks in the Woods participants each year; in 2013-14 volunteers led 11 wonderful walks.
 Volunteers also conducted plant surveys, often sharing their knowledge with other interested parties.

 3. Our education volunteers are in the process of developing a curriculum for a water education program which will soon be rolled out into local schools this fall.